 From the seller’s perspective, if a buyer appears uncertain, lacks enthusiasm about the business, or is skeptical, they become concerned about the buyer’s likelihood of closing and if the buyer is right for the business.
 Sellers are very concerned about finding the “right” buyer for their business when they decide “Now is the time to sell my business”.
 The business owner wants to ensure the business will continue to flourish, their long-time customers will continue to receive excellent service, and the employees’ jobs will be secure.
 Business sellers are very concerned about the buyer’s success; They want to see you succeed.

-While the financials of the business are clearly crucial to the business, we recommend you submit your questions into the details of the financials prior to, or after, the first meeting rather than asking them during the first meeting.
-A seller does not often have the ability to access the information or relies upon its CFO and/or CPA for detailed financial questions.
+While the financials of the business are clearly crucial to the business, we recommend sending the broker questions about details of the financials prior to, or after, the first meeting, rather than asking them during the first meeting.
+A business seller often doesn’t have the ability to access detailed financial information and relies upon their CFO and/or CPA for detailed financial questions.
 Therefore, asking these questions on the fly can disturb the conversational cadence of the first meeting.
-By sending questions separately, the seller can provide more thorough responses and ensure the response is accurate by consulting the correct persons.
+By sending questions separately, the seller can provide more thorough responses and ensure the response is accurate by consulting the correct person.

 4 Topics a Buyer Should Keep in Mind for Business Owners in the First Meeting